uiuc-ling-cl/uiuc-ling-cl.github.io/ling402/syllabus.md

 * Chacon, S. and Straub, B.,  **_Pro Git, Second Edition_**, Apress, 2014.

 	As a quick reference for the use of git, this book covers most of the hands-on commands for common operations on Git.
 The book in multiple formats is available to [download for free](https://git-scm.com/book/en/v2).

+#### Required Tools and Software

+* Students are expected to have their own computers for exercises and assignments.
+Internet connection is also essential for connecting to the on-campus server and downloading lab exercises and homework assignments.

+	_Note that if you have trouble accessing a computer and/or internet on a demand basis in order to study this course, please contact the instructor as early as possible.
+They will work with the department, trying their best to accommodate and solve the issue._

 <!--